 The most important reason infants need their primary caregivers to respond promptly and consistently to their cries – especially within the first 12 months of life – is to help them develop a connected relationship.
 This is also known as a healthy attachment.

-When God entered the Garden in Genesis Chapter 3 (after Adam and Eve were tempted by Satan to eat of the only tree from which they were forbidden), He called out to them asking, “Where are you?”
-Of course this was not because the all-knowing, all-powerful, sovereign GOD didn't know where they were, but because He desired intimacy with them!
+In Chapter 3 of Genesis, after Adam and Eve ate from the only tree from which they were forbidden, God entered the Garden and called out to them asking, “Where are you?”
+Of course this was not because the all-knowing, all-powerful, sovereign GOD didn’t know where they were, but because He desired intimacy with them!

-By His grace, we have also been gifted with intimate relationships with people here on earth - parents, siblings, spouses, children, friends - those with whom we connect and help us experience tangible representations of His love and presence this side of Heaven.
-God has such a deep and abiding love for each one of us that is not far away, but here and now.
+By His grace, we have also been gifted with intimate relationships with people here on earth – parents, siblings, spouses, children, friends.
+These are all with whom we connect and help us experience tangible representations of His love and presence.

 Developing a healthy attachment CANNOT be overstated!

-Your baby just spent 9 months in your temperature-controlled womb.
-He was never hungry, tired, dirty, understimulated or overstimulated.
+Your baby spent 9 months in your temperature-controlled womb.
+He was never hungry, tired, dirty, under over over stimulated.
 He never even breathed AIR before.
-Now he's out and sometimes feels hungry, or cold, or warm, or tired....or lonely (after all, he used to literally be attached to you).
+Now he’s out and sometimes feels hungry, or cold, or warm, or tired….or lonely (after all, he used to literally be attached to you).

-When you consistently comfort your baby by talking to and cuddling him when he cries, he will begin to understand that he is worthy of being loved and he is capable of getting his needs met.
+Therefore, when you consistently comfort your baby by talking to and cuddling him when he cries, he will begin to understand that he is worthy of being loved and he is capable of getting his needs met.
 It will also help him to learn that other people are reliable, trustworthy, and willing to respond when he needs them.
-When we learn those critical skills, we develop a healthy, secure attachment....and can begin to relax!
+When we learn those critical skills, we develop a healthy, secure attachment…. and can begin to relax!

-The fact is that caregivers who habitually respond to the needs of the baby before the baby gets distressed, preventing crying, are more likely to have children who are independent than the opposite (e.g., Stein & Newcomb, 1994).
+The fact is that caregivers who habitually respond to the needs of the baby before the baby gets distressed, preventing crying, are more likely to have children who are independent than the opposite.
 Soothing care is best from the outset.
-Once patterns of distress get established, it's much harder to change them.
+Once patterns of distress get established, they are much harder to change.

 It’s also worth asking yourself how YOU would answer these questions:

-Do you know that you are worthy of being loved?
+- Do I know that I am worthy of being loved?

-Do you feel capable of getting your needs met?
+- Do I feel capable of getting my needs met?

-Do you believe that others are willing and able to love you? 🤔
+- Do I believe that others are willing and able to love me? 🤔

-Some people believe that in order to keep the parents (and not children) in charge of the home children need to be "trained" by being put in their beds and left alone during the sleep schedule parents have dictated.
+Some have taught that in order to keep the parents (and not children) “in charge” of the home, children need to be “trained” by being put in their beds and left alone during the sleep schedule parents have dictated.
 However, we know that the developmental needs of infants require that we respond to them!
-They don't learn, "I guess my parents are in charge and I am not."
-They learn, "My needs don't matter so I should just suck it up."
-And, depending on the individual child's temperament, they will either get more clingy or seem "self-sufficient" - which just means they are ignoring their own distress in order to cope (not a healthy response at all).
+They don’t learn, “I guess my parents are in charge and I am not.”
+They learn, “My needs don’t matter so I should just suck it up.”
+And, depending on the individual child’s temperament, they will either get more clingy or seem “self-sufficient” – which just means they are ignoring their own distress in order to cope (not a healthy response at all).